Distillation: Islamic Golden Age

-Medieval Muslim chemists such as Jābir ibn Ḥayyān (Latin: Geber, ninth century) and Abū Bakr al-Rāzī (Latin: Rhazes, c.
-865–925) experimented extensively with the distillation of various substances.
+Medieval Muslim chemists such as Abū Bakr al-Rāzī (Latin: Rhazes, c.
+865–925) and the anonymous chemists writing under the name of Jābir ibn Ḥayyān (Latin: Geber, ninth century) experimented extensively with the distillation of various substances.
 The fractional distillation of organic substances plays an important role in the works attributed to Jābir, such as in the Kitāb al-Sabʿīn ('The Book of Seventy'), translated into Latin by Gerard of Cremona (c.
 1114–1187) under the title Liber de septuaginta.
 The Jabirian experiments with fractional distillation of animal and vegetable substances, and to a lesser degree also of mineral substances, is the main topic of the De anima in arte alkimiae, an originally Arabic work falsely attributed to Avicenna that was translated into Latin and would go on to form the most important alchemical source for Roger Bacon (c.
 1220–1292).

 The distillation of wine is attested in Arabic works attributed to al-Kindī (c.
 801–873 CE) and to al-Fārābī (c.
 872–950), and in the 28th book of al-Zahrāwī's (Latin: Abulcasis, 936–1013) Kitāb al-Taṣrīf (later translated into Latin as Liber servatoris).
 In the twelfth century, recipes for the production of aqua ardens ("burning water", i.e., ethanol) by distilling wine with salt started to appear in a number of Latin works, and by the end of the thirteenth century it had become a widely known substance among Western European chemists.
 The works of Taddeo Alderotti (1223–1296) describe a method for concentrating alcohol involving repeated distillation through a water-cooled still, by which an alcohol purity of 90% could be obtained.